Senior Staff

 Deborah L. Rogers, Ph.D., Co-Executive Director & Director of Conservation Science and Stewardship

-Deborah has a distinguished 30-year career in natural resources conservation, working in the private, (land management) government, academic, and non-profit sectors.
-Deborah’s research has focused on the genetic diversity of native plant species and better understanding how to conserve that diversity to support adaptation and species longevity.
-Her expertise on these topics, particularly genetic diversity of Pinus radiata and Sequoia sempervirens, has been valued internationally through research collaborations and invited seminars and keynote presentations.
-She founded and directed the Monterey Pine Forest Ecology Cooperative, a nonpolitical forum for transferring scientific information to management and regulation of coastal California forest ecosystems.
+During her research career at the University of California, she focused on the genetic diversity of native plant species and better understanding how to conserve that diversity to support adaptation and species longevity.
+Her expertise on these topics, particularly genetic diversity of Pinus radiata and Sequoia sempervirens, has been valued internationally through research collaborations and invited keynote presentations.

 Isabella Gelmi, Director of Administration